Are you OK with cookies?

 The proposals would protect the defendant’s right to a fair trial by ensuring that they can present evidence relevant to their defence without causing unnecessary trauma to the complainant.

 As part of this project, we consider how to improve sexual offence complainants’ experiences of trial process while ensuring that defendants receive a fair trial.
 When the Home Affairs Committee launched their inquiry into the investigation and prosecution of rape with a view to improving complainants’ experiences, we provided oral evidence explaining the remit of our project and giving some preliminary views.
-This evidence was cited in the Committee’s report, which can be accessed here.
+This evidence was cited in the Committee’s report.

 Next steps